murtikana/DSA210-dataset/README.md

 Expected findings include:

-Identification of significant factors that drive user recommendations.
-Insights into trends in game ratings, pricing, and user engagement.
+Identification of significant factors that drive user recommendations Insights into trends in game ratings, pricing, and user engagement.
 Clustering of similar games based on analyzed features.